-When Markets Are Down: Begin Looking for Work Elsewhere
+When Markets Are Down: Begin Looking For Work Elsewhere

 If you’re working for a public company, you don’t know how management will react to slumping share prices.
 Hopefully they won’t overreact, but if pressure from shareholders is too much, paring down staff to cut costs is an unfortunately common strategy.
 So, even though you might have nothing to worry about, it can’t hurt to begin exploring the job market.
-See what’s out there, and hit the ground running if you do get laid off by a management team desperate to boost its stock.
+See what’s out there, and hit the ground running if you do get let go by a management team desperate to boost its stock.

-When Markets Are Up: Ask for a Raise
+When Markets Are Up: Ask For a Raise

 Hopefully, your company’s management won’t let share price guide its decisions, but even the best managers might be susceptible to letting broad market optimism bleed into their thinking a little.
 If you’re overdue for a raise, asking for one at a time when shareholders are happy and the future’s looking good might increase your chances of success.